Lightning-AI/pytorch-lightning/docs/source/extensions/datamodules.rst

 transfer_batch_to_device
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Override to define how you want to move an arbitrary batch to a device
+Override to define how you want to move an arbitrary batch to a device.

 .. code-block:: python